 The Pug and his bulging eyes are prone to various eye concerns.
 The most common are corneal ulcers, dry eye, and pigmentary keratitis, where black spots appear on his eyes.
 Proptosis is a condition where the eyeball becomes dislodged from its socket.
-Distichiasis occurs when the eyelashes grow on the inside of his eyelid.
-Other common doggy eye conditions such as progressive retinal atrophy and cataracts are also on their ophthalmologist’s list.
+Distichiasis occurs when the eyelashes grow on the inside of the eyelid.
+Other common doggy eye conditions, such as progressive retinal atrophy and cataracts, are also on their ophthalmologist’s list.

 If you notice that your pup is itching his eyes, his eyes change in appearance, or they are crusty or excessively wet, take him to your vet.
 All of these conditions can cause blindness if left untreated.
 Because his eyes are large and bulge, he is also more at risk of general eye injuries.

 Pug Dog Encephalitis

 This is a condition that is unique to Pugs.
 Not a lot is known about this condition, but it is a progressive brain disease that cannot be treated.
 Affected dogs will suffer from seizures, circle, fall into a coma, and eventually die.
 Reputable breeders will subject their dogs to a DNA test that will identify carriers.
 So be sure to ask for this health certificate.